-Although each state has its own rules, every state requires applicants to have had some recent connection to the workforce before they were unemployed, either by earning a minimum amount, working a minimum amount of time, or both.
+Although each state has its own rules, every state requires applicants to have had some recent connection to the workforce before they were unemployed, either by earning a certain amount, working a minimum amount of time, or both.

 To make sure applicants have done enough recent work to qualify for benefits, states look at their earnings, time worked, or both during the "base period."
-In almost every state, the base period is one year: The earlier four of the five complete calendar quarters before the applicant filed for unemployment.
+In almost every state, the base period is one year: The earliest four of the five complete calendar quarters before the applicant filed for unemployment.

-If an applicant filed for benefits in August of 2011, the alternative base period would be from July 1, 2010 through June 30, 2011.
+If an applicant filed for benefits in August of 2022, the alternative base period would be from July 1, 2021 through June 30, 2022.
 The alternative base period isn't any longer than the standard base period; it just allows applicants to include more of their recent work in determining their eligibility for benefits.

-An applicant who has been out of work for a while (due to a work-related injury, for example) before claiming benefits may not meet the earnings or hours requirements to qualify for unemployment.
+An applicant who has been out of work for a while (due to a work-related injury, for example) before claiming benefits might not meet the earnings or hours requirements to qualify for unemployment.
 Some states allow these applicants to use an extended base period, which considers the workers hours and earnings before the injury, even if that work falls outside of the regular base period.